Frequently Asked Questions

 3. How much does it cost?

 There is no joining fee and the first year of membership is free.
-After that we are charging just £1 per FTE of your employees on an annual basis.
-So if you have 8 employees you will pay just £8 a year, if 180 employees, then £180 and if 1,800 employees, then £1,800 up to a limit of £2,500 (capped at £500 for charities).
+After that organisations with up to 50 employees will be charged a flat fee of £25.
+For larger organisations we are charging just £1 per FTE of your employees on an annual basis.
+So if you have 80 employees you will pay just £80 a year, if 180 employees, then £180 and if 1,800 employees, then £1,800 up to a limit of £2,500 (capped at £500 for public sector and charities).

 4. How long does it take?